 Fishermen that float up and down the rivers pay little attention to the jaguars on the banks, which in turn makes the jaguars feel comfortable enough to carry on their activities without paying any attention to the humans.
 Thankfully from a jaguar-spotting perspective, this familiarity means they tend not to run away when they hear boats coming or see boats with wildlife enthusiasts just a few meters away!

 Planning your journey carefully is essential if you want to make the most out of a vacation to the Pantanal.
 You will need to pay particular attention to how you will get there and where you will stay.
-Unlike much of the rest of South America, in the Pantanal it is almost impossible to be spontaneous.
-However, if you get everything sorted beforehand, you can breeze through your trip without a care in the world, except whether or not you will get to see a jaguar.
+Unlike much of the rest of South America, in the Pantanal, it is almost impossible to be spontaneous.
+However, if you get everything sorted beforehand, you can maximize your chances of seeing a jaguar in the flesh.

 While Rainforest Cruises aim to provide accurate and up-to-date information, we make no representations as to the accuracy or completeness of any information herein or found by following any link on this site.
 Rainforest Cruises cannot and will not accept responsibility for any omissions or inaccuracies, or for any consequences arising therefrom, including any losses, injuries, or damages resulting from the display or use of this information.